c-bata/goptuna/README.md

 1. Evaluate your objective function.
 1. Print the best evaluation parameters.

-And I recommend you to use RDB storage backend for following purposes.
+Furthermore, I recommend you to use RDB storage backend for following purposes.

 * Continue from where we stopped in the previous optimizations.
 * Scale studies to tens or hundreds of workers that shares the same RDB storage.